x34a/KRelay/README.md

 As a MITM proxy, it allows you to make custom plugins, or use existing plugins.
 These include: trade bots, spam bots etc. You can find Kronk's documentation here: https://github.com/TheKronks/K_Relay_Plugin_Documentation [Requirements: Visual Studio C# (for plugins)]

 ![Screenshot](images/image.png)

-### Issues
-If there are any updates/problems, open an issue.

 ### Known Bugs
 - Not starting proxy\